4.4 Responding to concerns about a child

 Responsibilities of agencies and organisations

-Each organisation should have internal child protection procedures which are compliant with these regional procedures: the 10 Local Safeguarding Children Boards (LSCBs) within the wider West Midlands area are responsible for confirming agencies and organisations have these procedures in place.
+Each organisation should have internal child protection procedures which are compliant with these regional procedures: each of the nine safeguarding partnerships within participating areas are responsible for confirming agencies and organisations have these procedures in place.

 Each organisation’s own internal child protection procedures must provide instruction to professionals in: